What is Sous Vide?

 The temperature of the water is precisely regulated to stay at a particular degree while the food cooks for an extended period of time.
 Many different factors come into play to determine how hot the temperature of the environment should be and for how long the product should remain in the water.

 These factors could be based on the type of food being cooked and the density, fibers, weight or thickness of the item.
-The food item is usually placed in a bag with seasonings, herbs, fats and oils then vacuum sealed to ensure the product retains as much moisture as possible and receives an even cook throughout.
+The food item is usually placed in a vacuum sealed bag with seasonings, herbs, fats and oils then vacuum sealed to ensure the product retains as much moisture as possible and receives an even cook throughout.

 What Is The History of Sous Vide?